sajia23/cs-665-assignment-3/README.md

 - Explain the level of flexibility in your implementation, including how new object types can be easily added or removed in the future.
+- Answer: I use the template method pattern for generating emails.
+When new type of customer is added, system can simply add a new template class to define the specific action for the customer.\
+Also, command pattern is used to insure flexibility.
+When new command is added, system can simply increase a new command class to define new action.
 - Discuss the simplicity and understandability of your implementation, ensuring that it is easy for others to read and maintain.
+- Answer: I use command pattern when generating emails.
+I put multi actions into one command.
+So it is easy to understand and also simple.
+Also I use facade pattern, simply the invocation of function and it is easy to understand.
 - Describe how you have avoided duplicated code and why it is important.
+- Answer: I use template method pattern when generating emails for different kinds of customers.
+They also have common part which is defined in abstract template.
+In this way, I avoid duplicated code and it's easy to define specific codes for different customer.
 - If applicable, mention any design patterns you have used and explain why they were chosen.
+- Answer: Command pattern, Template method pattern, Facade pattern, Observer pattern, Singleton pattern and Factory method pattern are used in implementation.\
+Template method pattern: Because every kind of customer has specific part in email, otherwise they also have common part.
+In this case, it is appropriate to use template method pattern.\
+Command pattern: We can add or delete command according to requirements simply.
+All commands are seperated from each other.

 # Maven Commands